apc-llc/cudafor-format-write/README.md

 ## Methodology

 The GPU part of ASYNCIO implementation is straight-forward: on device side data is getting serialized into large linear buffer.
 Host part is trickier, because we need to deserialize buffer contents according to the specified format.
-Instead of doing this explicitly, which would undoubtfully be a very large work, ASYNCIO simply deploys libgfortran's internal I/O runtime functions on the bufferred data.
+Instead of doing this explicitly, which would undoubtedly be a very large work, ASYNCIO simply deploys libgfortran's internal I/O runtime functions on the buffered data.

 ## Package contents